Arthur Brennan: 1918

-Although no further details are given, his service record indicates that the warrant for his arrest was withdrawn on 4 March 1918, and that he re-enlisted on 27 March 1918, and that he resumed his military service on 29 April 1918.
+Although no further details are given, his service record indicates that the warrant for his arrest was withdrawn on 4 March 1918, and that he re-enlisted on 27 March, and that he resumed his military service on 29 April.
 At the time of his 1918 re-enlistment, the previous "no" answer to the "Are you married?" question was crossed out and replaced with "yes" — and "Catherine Brennan", of "30 Madeline Street, Carlton, Vic.", "Wife", was now given as his next of kin.

 He left Sydney, with the 2nd General (Victorian) Reinforcements, on 1 May 1918, aboard the HMAT Euripides A14, to serve in Europe.

-In August 1918, whilst still in England, he was charged with being absent without leave and was imprisoned, without pay for 28 days.
+In August 1918, whilst still in England, he was charged with being absent without leave and was imprisoned without pay for 28 days.

 In September 1918, soon after arriving in France, he was imprisoned for three days without pay for "conduct to the prejudice of good order and military discipline in that he discharged firearms in his hut on 23.9.18"; and in October 1918, he was imprisoned, again, for being absent without leave.
 He was absent without leave, once more, from 26 October 1918 until he was arrested on 18 November 1918.

 Court-martial

 Brennan and a fellow soldier, Private Patrick McGrath (51412), were arrested in November 1918, and put on trial, in France, after they had forcibly entered an estaminet in Saint-Vaast, on the night of 29 October 1918.

 Both were found guilty of "committing an offence against the property of an inhabitant of the country in which he was serving", and both were sentenced to two years imprisonment with hard labour; a sentence which Brennan served, at the Northampton Military Prison, in England.

-His sentence was suspended, and he was released from prison on 18 June 1919, under the powers provided by the "Suspension of Sentences" provisions (i.e., Regulations 643A and 643B) of the Australian Military Regulations under the Defence Act 1903–1915 that had come into operation on 7 March 1917, and was returned to his regiment and, then, was repatriated (with his regiment) to Australia in the HMAT Port Melbourne A16, leaving England on 5 July 1919, and landing in Melbourne on 20 August 1919.
+His sentence was suspended, and he was released from prison on 18 June 1919 under the powers provided by the "Suspension of Sentences" provisions (i.e., Regulations 643A and 643B) of the Australian Military Regulations under the Defence Act 1903–1915 that had come into operation on 7 March 1917, and was returned to his regiment and then repatriated (with his regiment) to Australia in the HMAT Port Melbourne, leaving England on 5 July 1919, and landing in Melbourne on 20 August.